-- A written request by the student to view her or his own educational record should be submitted to the registrar.
-Within five (5) business days, the Registrar will respond with a time that the student may review the records. - The student may request a hearing to challenge the contents of these records to insure that they are accurate and not in violation of any of their rights.
+A written request by the student to view her or his own educational record should be submitted to the registrar.
+Within five (5) business days, the Registrar will respond with a time that the student may review the records.

+- The student may request a hearing to challenge the contents of these records to insure that they are accurate and not in violation of any of their rights.
 A written request for a hearing should be submitted to the Dean of Students. - The student has the opportunity to request correction, amendment or supplementation of any such records.
 A written request for correction, amendment or supplementation of records should be submitted to the Dean of the seminary. - By law, the seminary is permitted to disclose directory information concerning students as defined in the Act, unless a student has specifically waived those rights.
-At Lancaster Seminary, directory information includes: - o Student's full name, address, telephone number, and seminary e-mail address - Degree program and Denomination - Dates of attendance - o Photograph - o Degrees and awards received - Participation in recognized activities - A student who does not wish to have this information disclosed or published must notify the registrar in writing The request for non-disclosure will remain in effect until it is rescinded in writing to the registrar.
+At Lancaster Seminary, directory information includes: - o Student's full name, address, telephone number, and seminary e-mail address - Degree program and Denomination - Dates of attendance - o Photograph - o Degrees and awards received - o Participation in recognized activities - A student who does not wish to have this information disclosed or published must notify the registrar in writing The request for non-disclosure will remain in effect until it is rescinded in writing to the registrar.
 A non-disclosure request is not retroactive. - Students with questions concerning their rights within the Act may consult with the registrar. - Individuals who did not complete the application process, or those who applied but were not enrolled, are not covered by the Act. - FERPA Compliance issues are regulated by the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW; Washington, DC 20202-5920; ferpa@ed.gov; (202) 260-3887 (voice).
 Individuals who use TDD may call the Federal Information Relay Service at 1-800-877-8339.

-Style Guide for Writing Papers: The faculty has adopted as the standard guide to writing papers for all programs the following handbook: MLA Handbook for Writers of Research Papers.
-New York: Modern Language Association, 1999.
-All students are urged to purchase the most current edition of this handbook.
+Style Guide for Writing Papers: The faculty has adopted as the standard guide to writing papers for all programs the following handbook: Kate L. Turbabian, A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, 8th edition (Chicago: University of Chicago Press, 2013).
+All students are urged to purchase this handbook.
+It is based on the 16th edition of The Chicago Manual of Style.
+Copies of the Turabian text and the Chicago Manual of Style are also available in Schaff Library.

-- Papers that do not conform to this standard may be returned by professors for rewriting. - All students attending Lancaster Seminary are expected to be proficient in writing.
+- Papers that do not conform to this standard may be returned by professors for rewriting. - Professors reserve the right to grant advance requests from students wanting to submit papers using MLA style. - All students attending Lancaster Seminary are expected to be proficient in writing.
 Written work must display critical thinking skills as well as appropriate grammar, usage and mechanics.
-Students who experience difficulties with the basic elements of writing, i.e., parts of speech and grammar, are referred to the following book: Furnish, Bob.
-Write Right: An English Handbook.
-Bloomington, Ind., Phi Delta Kappa, Box 789, n.d., Revised and expanded edition, 1996.
+Students who experience difficulties with the basic elements of writing (i.e., parts of speech and grammar) are referred to the following book: Jan Venolia, Write Right!
+A Desktop Digest of Punctuation, Grammar, and Style,4th edition (New York: Ten Speed Press, 2001).